rsdoiel/antennaApp/Build_a_Blog_with_Antenna_App.md

 action also generates an HTML version of the post based on the settings in the front matter.
 Finally the RSS feed and HTML aggregation page are render by Antenna's generate action.
 That's pretty much it.

 Let's first create our collection.
 I am going to call it "index.md".
-The readon I call it this is it'l result in an HTML page called "index.html", a RSS file called "index.xml" and a configuration page page called "page.yaml".
-Here's an example of a Markdown document defining the blog.
+The reason I call it "index.md" is that it will result in an HTML page called "index.html" as well as an RSS file called index.xml and an OPML file called "index.opml".

 ~~~markdown
 ---